et/et.github.com/source/_posts/2012-09-26-the-dirty-duo-half-dome-and-clouds-rest-in-a-day.markdown

 So we embark on our way.
 It's about 10AM or so and starting to heat up.
 The valley literally traps heat so we're baking quite a bit early on.

-I actually don't know what is Clouds Rest.
+I actually don't know what Clouds Rest looks like.
 I mean, I've seen pictures of it online, but if you gave me a mountain line up, I wouldn't be able to pick it out.
 So here we are, hiking up a steady incline of switchbacks all the while with a picturesque shot of Half Dome at our backs.

+{% img /images/yosemite-looking-back-at-half-dome.JPG 500 %}

 We hiked up and were staring at some peak, but as we progressed, we realized that we were passing it completely.
 Then we looked at the next peak and maybe that was it.
 Nope.
 We hiked passed that